shiromi-basil/magic-square/README.md

 # Magic Square
-Check if a two dimensional array is a magic square and/or lo-shu NUMBER square.
-Write a program to input and test if entered numbers are magic squares.
+A java application to input and test if entered a two dimensional array is a magic square.
 A simple magic square is where all the numbers in the square add to the same value across the rows, columns and diagonal.
-Your program should also check if the square is a Lo Shu magic square.
+This application also checks if the number square is a Lo Shu magic square.
 A Lo Shu magic square is a magic square that uses only the digits 1 to 9, without repeating a digit.

 ## Getting Started